National Parks and Nature Reserves guide includes a complete list, top ten, map, tickets (Israel Pass, Matmon, combo), and campsites.

 |Ein Avdat National Park||Entrance for dogs and service animals is forbidden.|

 In conclusion, I want to mention this post (in Hebrew).
 It contains a table with a dog-related policy for more than sixty national parks.
 Note that the table is not always consistent with what is written on the individual pages.
 In the case of contradicting data, I suggest contacting the relevant national park.

 Which National Parks Have Campsites?

-If you like camping, then you can stay for the night at one of the national parks with the appropriate facilities.
+If you like camping, you can stay for the night at one of the national parks with the appropriate facilities.
 Moreover, in many of them, you can rent rooms as well.
-Here is the list of National Parks with campsites divided to geographic areas.
+Here is the list of National Parks with campsites divided into geographic areas.

 - When I tried to make a booking, I noticed that the booking widget appeared only on the Hebrew version of the page.
 Thus, you can either book it in Hebrew (if you know the language or trust Google translate), or send an email.
 Each campsite has a dedicated email.